 OpenTMS meets this requirement.
 All incident activity and responses are logged.
-A sample log is shown below.
+A sample log is shown below:

-Figure 72 - Sample Incident Log
+Figure 77 - Incident Activity Log

 4.10.1.22.
 The ATMS shall provide a mechanism for entry and edit of truck parking information from existing truck parking systems on 1-81 and future systems.
+(Note: Currently the entry and edit of truck parking information is a function used in the existing ATMS system.)

 OpenTMS meets this requirement.
 OpenTMS has a Parking Guidance module that provides the ability to monitor and report the availability of parking from parking areas that are instrumented with vehicle counting devices.
 Parking availability data is disseminated to the traveling public via a roadway sign indication if the truck parking area is "Open", "Full" or "Closed" as well as delivering the status of the truck parking lots to 3rd party public notification systems, such as the 511 Travelers Information System, alerting drivers of the state of the parking area.
+The Parking Guidance Admin module provides an administrator with the ability to administer existing parking sites as well as configure new sites as they are brought on-line.

-The parking guidance module contains both a list view, shown below, and a detailed view.
+The parking guidance module contains both a list view, and a detailed view, which are shown below:

-Figure 73 - Parking Guidance Module List View
+Figure 78 - Parking List View